These detailed instructions will guide you through troubleshooting general connectivity issues with your Broadband Cable Modem.

 3. Your IP address should now be displayed as shown in the window below.

-8. The “Windows Network Diagnostics” window will now open and scan the connection for any problems.
-If windows is unable to find any problems with the connection click “Close.”
+4. If windows is not able to find any problems with the connection click “Close.”
+Otherwise, follow the prompts.

 Light Patterns